-Financing income consists primarily the financing fees the Group charges for the loans facilitated through the Consolidated Trusts, including interest income and service fees generated from providing loan facilitation, guarantee and post-origination services to the investors of the Consolidated Trusts and are recorded as revenue over the life of the underlying financing using the effective interest method.
+Financing income consists primarily the financing fees the Group charges for the loans facilitated through the Consolidated Trusts, including interest income and service fees generated from providing loan facilitation, guarantee and post-origination services to the investors and institutional funding partners of the Consolidated Trusts and are recorded as revenue over the life of the underlying financing using the effective interest method.

-Financing income also includes interest income from loans receivables from Xiaoying Credit Loans and Xiaoying Revolving Loans and loans held for sale that have not yet been transferred to external investors under the Intermediary Model.
+Financing income also includes financing fees, including interest income and service fee, from loans held for sale and loans receivables from Xiaoying Credit Loans and Xiaoying Revolving Loans that have not yet been transferred to external investors or institutional funding partners or have been transferred but such transaction does not qualify for sale accounting under the Intermediary Model.

-Other revenue primarily includes penalty fees for loan prepayment and late payment, administration fee for transferring loans between investors on the Group's platform, commission fees for introducing borrowers to other platforms, membership fee and commission fees from Xiaoying Online Mall.
+Other revenue primarily includes penalty fees for loan prepayment and late payment, administration fee for transferring loans between investors on the Group's platform, commission fees for introducing borrowers to other platforms and commission fees from Xiaoying Online Mall.
 The penalty fees, which are fees paid to the Group, will be received as a certain percentage of past due amounts in the case of late payments or a certain percentage of interest over the prepaid principal loan amount in the case of prepayment.
 Penalty fees are contingency-based variable considerations and constrained by the occurrence of delinquency or prepayment.
 They are recognized when the uncertainty associated with the variability is resolved, that is, when the underlying event occurs.
 The administration fees for transferring loans between investors and commission fees for introducing borrowers to other platforms are recognized when the obligation is fulfilled and is confirmed by the other platforms.
-Membership fee, which are fees paid to the Group when registered members purchase certain benefits on the platform, are recognized ratably over the terms of the membership packages as our performance obligation is satisfied over time.